Graduate School of Arts and Sciences

 The dissertation reading committee, with the approval of the Dean of the Graduate School of Arts and Sciences and the chair of the student's program, will appoint a dissertation examining committee to preside over the student's final oral examination and will notify the student of the time and place of the final oral examination at least two weeks prior to the scheduled date of the examination.
 Students must also turn in their Dissertation Examining Committee Form to the Graduate School of Arts and Sciences at least two weeks prior to the scheduled defense.

-The program and the Graduate School office will publish the time and place of the candidate's final oral examination of the doctoral dissertation.
-The defense must be on the premises of the university; normally all members of the defense committee must be present, but in special cases (with approval of the Dean of GSAS) a video conference is possible.
-A conference call, however, is not acceptable.
+The Graduate School will post to the online events calendar the time and place of the candidate's final oral examination of the doctoral dissertation.
+The defense must be on the premises of the university; normally all members of the defense committee must be be physically present.
+If all committee members cannot be present at the defense, the student and committee need to contact the Dean of the Graduate School to discuss the situation and determine the best course of action for the defense.

 The final oral examination is open to any member of the faculty engaged in graduate instruction and invited faculty members from other institutions.
 A student must be registered and enrolled in the term(s) in which the dissertation is defended and submitted to the Graduate School office.